davidfdriscoll/moneylion-bounding-box/README.md

 The project contains unit tests and integration tests.

 * Unit tests for both main classes can be found at IOReaderTest and BoundingBoxServiceTest
 * End-to-end integration tests (omitting the final string output) can be found in IntegrationTests.
-I've added 15 grids for various conditions to files test/resources; IntegrationTests runs through each of those files, parses them, and computes the minimum boundary box.
+I've added 15 grids for various conditions in files in test/resources; IntegrationTests runs through each of those files, parses them, and computes the minimum boundary box.

+## Development

+I've used Github issues to mark steps in the development process and created PRs to implement each issue separately.
+The commit history is a little noisier than I would like because I didn't realize that Github repos don't have "Squash and merge" on by default; the last few commits are cleaner and are closer to my preferred trunk-based development approach.